 6. Get a Good Mattress

 Maximize the way you sleep by having a comfortable bed.
 This means that if you wake up feeling stiff and restless then maybe it is high time that you replace your bed and beddings.
 Most mattresses last up to 8 long years, but if it now feels saggy and gives you back pain problems and sleep disruption then it’s no longer serving its function.

 Choosing the right mattress composes of what your body needs and of course, your preferences.
 There are many types of mattresses available to suit all types of sleep needs including adjustable stiffness, preferred sleep positions, or even have covered if you have certain allergies.
-Read some information about mattresses at counting sheep research that would surely help your sleep hygiene needs.

 There are many factors that are prevalent and are robbing off of your healthy sleep.
 Fortunately, information is now available and convenient to acquire — one should just really be ready to take action and commit to the sleep hygiene that an individual desires.

 However, for some people, practicing good sleep hygiene and maximizing their sleep environment doesn’t always help them sleep better.
-If you find yourself still unable to sleep after putting an effort in your sleep hygiene, then you ought to see a doctor.
+If you find yourself still unable to sleep after putting an effort into your sleep hygiene, then you ought to see a doctor.

 Featured image source: Pexels.com